 Read more: Train trip across Europe

 I went to cd.cz, the national train website of the Czech Republic.
 At the top, you can select the English language.
-I easily found trains from Prague (select Praha) to Český Krumlov with their prices.
+I easily found trains from Prague (select Praha) to Cesky Krumlov (Český Krumlov) with their prices.
 I was able to book online and pay with my credit card.

 Prague Central Train Station

-Just a few years ago, you could only travel from Prague to Český Krumlov by train if you switched trains in České Budějovice.
-Just recently, a direct train from Prague to Český Krumlov was added to the itinerary.
+Just a few years ago, you could only travel on the Prague to Cesky Krumlov train if you switched trains in České Budějovice.
+Just recently, a direct train from Prague to Cesky Krumlov was added to the itinerary.
 This is very new and even local people from Prague do not know this all the time, so don’t be surprised if local tell you it is not possible on a direct train.

-As I found this is a bit too early to return, I decided to return on the train with a change in České Budějovice.
+As I found this is a bit too early to return, I decided to return on the train to Prague with a change in České Budějovice.

 The regular service runs much more often per day but takes between 3 to 3.5 hours depending on which train you’ll take.
 This is also pretty straight forward as the station of České Budějovice is not that big.

 The train calls out to the station and you need to leave the train and change the platforms.
 It might take 5 minutes for the connecting train to arrive but everything runs fairly smooth.